Peter Paduh

-Peter Paduh (born 1977 in Sarajevo) is Bosnian-born British businessman and social entrepreneur.
+Peter Paduh (born 1977 in Sarajevo) is a Bosnian-born British businessman and social entrepreneur.
 He is best known as the Young Business Person of the Year at the London Business Awards 2005, and for his involvement with the Computers for Older People Initiative with the Mayor of London and Age Concern and as a spokesperson for Refugees in the UK and for Corporate Social Responsibility (CSR).

 Biography

 He came to the UK as a refugee in his early teens when war broke out in the Balkans.
 At the time he did not speak English, but wanted to have a positive contribution to society and establish a successful business.

 Paduh learnt English, lived in a children's home for refugees in London and attended school and university in the UK.
 He worked for companies such as Gateway and Microsoft, then started a series of businesses.

 In 2002, as a result of consultations with his clients, Paduh began researching the business potential of the electronic waste problem.
 His research took him to North America, where he made a number of contacts, visited reuse and recycling plants and observed the thriving reuse and recycling industry there.

 His approach to business was built on the principles of practical corporate social responsibility (CSR), providing training in IT hardware for young unemployed people and helping disadvantaged groups such as older people in the UK with refurbished PCs.
 Paduh demonstrated that it was possible to establish a successful business that is environmentally and socially sustainable.

 He received the most prestigious was as the Young Business Person of the Year at the London Business Awards 2005 sponsored by ITV London and the London Chamber of Commerce.